mansona/lint-to-the-future/README.md

 ### Plugins

-LintToTheFuture will automatically load each plugin (any package you have installed locally starting with `lint-to-the-future-`) and run them in order.
+LTTF will automatically load each plugin (any package you have installed locally starting with `lint-to-the-future-`) and run them in order.

 You can write your own plugin, or use one from the existing list:
 - For Ember apps: [`lint-to-the-future-ember-template`](https://github.com/mansona/lint-to-the-future-ember-template)